At the crossroads of cultures

 The Kushan period (between the end of the 1st and the 3rd centuries) was characterized by its diversity.
 Greco-Roman divinities coexisted with Buddhist traditions and the Iranian pantheon.
 The relics can be divided into two categories: imperial art inherited from the Iranian model, and the style born of the blending of Buddhist, Greco-Roman and Indian models.
 The recurring sun and moon motifs are derived from Zoroastrianism.

-The 3,000 exhibits in Tashkent's Museum of Fine Arts are the perfect complement to a visit to historic sites, and take you on a journey along the ancient Silk Road.
+The 3,000 exhibits in Tashkent's Museum of Fine Arts are the perfect complement to a visit to historic sites and a journey along the ancient Silk Road.

 Khaganat Empire